vigneshsankariyer1234567890/tp/docs/UserGuide.md

 **:information_source: Commands that will be displayed:**<br>

-The **current session** refers to the duration from the time you start up *Teletubbies* to the time you close / exit *Teletubbies*.
+The **current session** refers to the duration from the time you start up *Teletubbies* to the time you close or exit *Teletubbies*.
 Once you close or exit *Teletubbies*, your session will end, and the command history will be reset.
 The next time you start up *Teletubbies*, you will not be able to access the command history from your previous session.